Articles in this section

 Entering your taxonomy code for claims

-Typically, a claim will need to reflect the taxonomy code associated with your billing NPI, which may either be an individual or organizational NPI.
-Certain payers may also require the taxonomy code associated with your rendering provider NPI, which would be your individual NPI.
+Typically, a claim will need to reflect the taxonomy code associated with your billing provider NPI in box 33b, which may either be an individual or organizational NPI.
+Certain payers may also require the taxonomy code associated with your rendering provider NPI in box 24j, which would be your individual NPI.

-To enter the taxonomy code associated with your billing NPI:
+To enter the taxonomy code associated with your billing provider NPI:

-• Navigate to Settings > Billing and Services > Insurance
+1. Navigate to Settings > Client billing and insurance > Insurance billing

-• Under Billing Provider Info (Box 33), enter the Taxonomy Code associated with your billing NPI
+1. Search for the Taxonomy Code associated with your individual NPI

 To enter the taxonomy code associated with your rendering provider NPI:

-• Navigate to Settings > My Profile > Clinical
+1. Navigate to Settings > Profile > Clinical info

-• Under Clinical Information, enter the Taxonomy Code associated with your individual NPI
+1. Search for the Taxonomy code associated with your individual NPI

 Our system will automatically populate the taxonomy code you enter in the above section into box 24j for payers that require it.
 However, because the rendering provider taxonomy code isn’t required by all payers, it’s not visible unless you download the claim form.